Tailslide/Left4Translate/README.md

   * Unique Spanish gaming slang and expressions that wouldn't be properly translated by Google Translate:
     * Gaming terms: "manco" → "noob", "puntaje" → "score", "reconectar" → "reconnecting"
     * Reactions: "ostia tio" → "holy crap dude", "a huevo" → "hell yeah", "no mames" → "no way", "si" → "yeah" (only as standalone or in "eso si")

+### Voice Translation (New!)
+- Record speech by holding down a mouse button (default: forward button, configured as "button4")
+- Transcribe speech to text using Google Cloud Speech-to-Text
+- Translate transcribed text to the target language (default: Spanish)
+- Display both original and translated text on the Turing Smart Screen
+- Automatically copy translated text to clipboard for easy pasting
+- Configurable settings for audio recording, transcription, translation, and display
+- Works as a standalone feature or alongside chat translation
+- Enhanced microphone volume diagnostics:
+  * Automatic volume level detection during initialization and recording
+  * Detailed feedback on audio levels with dB measurements
+  * Suggestions for alternative microphones when volume is too low
+  * Customized error messages based on audio quality
+- Visual error feedback for transcription issues with specific guidance

+### General Features
 - Display of translated messages on a Turing Smart Screen
 - Message caching to reduce API calls
 - Rate limiting to prevent API overuse
 - Configurable display settings
-- Extensive logging for troubleshooting
+- Extensive logging for troubleshooting with privacy-focused audio data handling

 ## Requirements

 - Python 3.8+
-- Left 4 Dead 2
+- Left 4 Dead 2 (for chat translation feature)
 - Turing Smart Screen
     See here for compatible screen: https://www.aliexpress.com/item/1005003931363455.html
     See here for more info on screens: https://github.com/mathoudebine/turing-smart-screen-python
+- Google Cloud Authentication:
+    - Translation API key for chat and voice translation
+    - Speech-to-Text service account credentials for voice transcription (can use the same project)
+    - See: https://stackoverflow.com/questions/4854388/google-api-key-for-translation for Translation API
+    - See: https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries for Speech-to-Text service account setup
-- Google Cloud Translation API key See: https://stackoverflow.com/questions/4854388/google-api-key-for-translation Note we are using Google Translate API V2 which has 500,000 free characters per month.
+    - Note we are using Google Translate API V2 which has 500,000 free characters per month.
+    - Speech-to-Text API offers 60 minutes of free transcription per month.
-    Also when you first sign up for Google Cloud API you get like $500 free credit for the first year.
+    - Also when you first sign up for Google Cloud API you get like $500 free credit for the first year.
+- Working microphone (for voice translation feature)
 - Roboto Mono fonts (included in res/fonts/roboto-mono)

+### Important Note About Speech-to-Text Authentication

+Google Cloud Speech-to-Text API requires proper authentication using a service account with appropriate IAM permissions.
+Unlike the Translation API which can work with just an API key, Speech-to-Text requires a service account JSON credentials file.

+To set up authentication for Speech-to-Text:

+1. Go to the Google Cloud Console > IAM & Admin > Service Accounts
+2. Create a new service account with the "Cloud Speech Client" role
+3. Create a key for this service account (JSON format)
+4. Save the JSON file to a secure location on your computer
+5. Add the path to this file in the `voice_translation.speech_to_text.credentials_path` setting in `config.json`

+Without proper service account credentials, the voice translation feature will not work correctly.

 ## Installation

 1. Clone this repository
 2. Install dependencies: `pip install -r requirements.txt`
 3. Copy `config/config.sample.json` to `config/config.json`
 4. Add your Google Cloud Translation API key to `config.json`
+5. For voice translation, create a service account and download the JSON credentials file:
+   - Go to the Google Cloud Console > IAM & Admin > Service Accounts
+   - Create a new service account with the "Cloud Speech Client" role
+   - Create a key for this service account (JSON format)
+   - Save the JSON file to a secure location
+   - Add the path to this file in the `voice_translation.speech_to_text.credentials_path` setting in `config.json`
-5. Configure your screen settings in `config.json`
+6. Configure your screen settings in `config.json`

 ### Building Executable